Minnesota Diminished Value Claims

 Rinkel v.
 Lee’s Plumbing & Heating Co., 257 Minn.
 14, 99 N.W.2d 779 (1959)

-The court reaffirmed that when repairs fail to restore damaged property to its pre loss value, the owner is entitled to recover the remaining diminution in market value, provided the total recovery does not exceed the applicable measure of damages.
+The court held that when repairs fail to bring damaged property back to its pre-loss value, the owner can recover that remaining diminution in value — as long as the total recovery doesn't exceed the standard measure of damages.

 O’Connor v.
 Schwartz, 304 Minn.
 155, 229 N.W.2d 511 (1975)

-The Minnesota Supreme Court confirmed that damages to personal property may be measured by the difference between the property’s fair market value immediately before and after the damage.
-The court recognized that repair costs alone may be insufficient where repairs do not fully restore the property’s value.
+The Minnesota Supreme Court confirmed that property damage may be measured by comparing fair market value immediately before and immediately after the incident, and recognized that repair costs alone can fall short when they don't fully restore that value.

 Below are answers to common questions about Minnesota diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-Minnesota permits third party diminished value claims when another driver is responsible for the accident.
+Yes — Minnesota permits third-party diminished value claims whenever another driver is responsible for the accident.

-Yes.
-Minnesota follows a fault based system for property damage claims.
-The at fault driver’s insurer may be responsible for diminished value in addition to repair costs.
+Minnesota follows a fault-based system, so the at-fault driver's insurer can be held responsible for diminished value in addition to standard repair costs.

-• Can I pursue diminished value against my own insurance in Minnesota?
+Can I claim this against my own auto insurance instead?

 Still have a question?